animate1978/MB-Lab/README.md

 - MB-Lab now requires Blender 4.0.0 +

-## Added
+### Added

+- Melanin map added that adds variance to the skin pigment

 ## Changed

-- MBLabSkin3 is a now based off of the 1.7.6 shader
+- MBLabSkin3 is a now based off of the 1.7.6 shader with modifications
 - AutoUpdater is disabled
+- SubD levels have increased for better visuals
+- Some menus rearranged for better workflow
+- Added new license types in MB-Dev, also removed AFPL due to restrictive nature

 ## Bug Fixes

 - Fixed bugs in various files to make it work with Blender 4.0
--

 ## Known Issues